 In November 2018, the report "Beyond the cycle" was issued, where the CDP analyses how oil companies are positioned towards the transition to a low carbon economy.
 Equinor is ranked on top of a total of 24 major oil companies.
-ExxonMobil, described in more detail on pages 15-16, is ranked as number 17.
+ExxonMobil, which is now out of our portfolios, was ranked as number 17.